Editor’s Note: For any questions regarding the law, please contact an attorney.

 - If you get into hot water with any regulator, work with them to solve the problem

-As a marketer, you may be wary of legal pitfalls, but by keeping the issues of privacy and data protection, intellectual property, and consumer protection laws and regulations in the forefront of your mind, you can ensure that you won’t run into any problems.
+As a marketer, you may be wary of legal pitfalls, but by keeping the issues of privacy and data protection, intellectual property, and consumer protection laws and regulations at the forefront of your mind, you can ensure that you won’t run into any problems.

 About the Author: Leah Hamilton is a qualified Solicitor and writer working at TermsFeed, where businesses can create legal agreements in minutes using the Generator.